Dental Implants in Woodland Hills & Manhattan Beach

 We will work hard to make the procedure as minimally invasive as possible.
 The proper use of anesthetic before and pain medication after will ensure that your experience is painless.

 This is a question that commonly comes up when patients are trying to decide between a dental bridge or a dental implant.
 While a bridge will never last forever, dental implants can actually last a lifetime.
 There is one caveat though.

 Since the dental implant and abutment are both made out of titanium, there is nothing that can decay or get a cavity.
 Implants are typically about 95-98 percent successful.
 However, there is one major difference between an implant and a natural tooth.

 In a natural tooth, the gum is physically attached to the tooth with collagen fibers.
 This is very similar to how your nails are attached to your fingers.
 In the presence of health, these collagen fibers offer resistance to bugs and bacteria penetrating to deeper layers below.
 They help protect the tooth and bone from bugs.
 Regular brushing, flossing, and visits to the dentist for cleanings keep this area healthy.

 In an implant, the collagen fibers in the gum cannot attach to the implant.
 The gums simply sit around the titanium abutment.
 This makes the implant and bone below more vulnerable to neglect than a natural tooth.

 Typically, once a patient has an implant, we recommend cleanings every 3-4 months due to increased susceptibility of the implant to bacterial invasion.

-While implants are very successful, it is critical to maintain good oral hygiene for implant survival.
+While dental implants are very successful, it is critical to maintain good oral hygiene for implant survival.